Subbuteo Tribute Website.

 The 1948-49 Season

 The third edition of the Assembly Outfit saw the registered "Subbuteo" name receive a bigger profile.
-As this set still advertised "T-bases" for the goalkeepers, it may have come into existence during the previous campaign.
-However, the box does match nicely to the cricket version first produced in January 1949.
+As previously mentioned, the box still mentioned "T-bases" and wires for the goalkeepers, which was not strictly true.
+The companion range was expanded with the arrival of Subbuteo Table Cricket, first produced in January 1949.
+The two matching box lids are shown above.

 The rules sheet received an update too, and saw the first use of a "kicking footballer" logo.
 This logo made it onto the box by Spring 1949, and was also seen on Subbuteo's headed paper, the fixture cards, and even on the "white box" OO scale teams in the early 1960s, despite being replaced by a better version in the late 1950s.
-The new rule book advised that patents had been granted, although it was otherwise unchanged.
+The new rule book advised that patents had been granted, although the rules were otherwise unchanged.

 The Advanced table soccer booklet was given a second edition in the Autumn of 1948.
 This was the first version to get a professional looking red cover.
 Within were three additions to the rules by table soccer players, which were adopted for sectional league matches.
 The first gave a chance to flick the goalkeeper at any ball in the penalty area, whether it was his turn to play the ball or not.
 The goalkeeper could be replaced on the wire if he hit the ball, but not otherwise.
 The second rule was a rudimentary blocking flick rule, where two defensive flicks were given when the ball was in the defender's half.
 The third rule was by Belgian organiser George Samson, who became managing director of Subbuteo Sports Games Ltd in the early 1970s.
 His long lasting amendment was for three flicks at corners (instead of one), in order to crowd the goal, and bring the game closer to real football.
 The booklet also explained that "Subbuteo is played extensively in Belgium, and it is intended to arrange a yearly match between the champion players of the two nations".
 The Advanced rule books were updated yearly, with the 3rd edition produced late in 1949.

-This season saw the production of the first full "price list of accessories and components".
-This annually produced list obviously makes dating items from this year onwards much easier.
-The list was laid out in alphabetical order, and had already reached Set "O".
-All the items previously mentioned appeared in the range between A and K (balls and goal frames were also in this early part of the range, but I assume these were also available in 1947).
-New items included deluxe fully assembled goals (Set N), and the first item that was not essential for play, Set L, the referee and linesmen team sheet.
-The "Super Flattened bases" were offered in new colours - old gold, tangerine, and green (previously offered only as a goalkeeper base).
-The team colours were also listed for the first time.
-The new base colours were designed to go with ref six (old gold, black), ref thirteen (tangerine, white) and ref fifteen (green, white) respectively.
-This was the only list to have reference five listed as "black and white striped shirts, white shorts".
+This season saw the production of the second full "price list of accessories and components".
+In this second version, the list reached Set "O".
+New items included deluxe fully assembled goals (Set N), and the first item that was not essential for play, a new Set L, the referee and linesmen team sheet.
+The "Super Flattened bases" were offered in two new colours: tangerine, and green (previously offered only as a goalkeeper base).
+The team colours list reached reference 16.
+The new base colours being for ref thirteen (tangerine/white) and ref fifteen (green/white) respectively.
+This list still had reference five listed as "black and white striped shirts, white shorts, but reference seven had become the familiar claret and sky of West Ham, Aston Villa, and Burnley.

 The most important addition was Set "O", the final accessory in the range.
 These were the first celluloid teams, "stamped out in an unbreakable celluloid material".
 Initially, these were only available in the standard red/white, and blue/white colours.